Moving to College Station (Bryan), TX

 Getting Around Is A Breeze In College Station

-With several safe and reliable transportation options, you’ll easily get anywhere in College Station.
+With several safe and reliable transportation options, you’ll easily get anywhere in Bryan-College Station.
+If you’re moving here, consider hiring a moving company to help transport your belongings and moving supplies.

 Public Transportation: The Brazos Transit District operates public transportation and paratransit services for all its residents.
 This fixed-route bus service has several routes running throughout the city.

-Texas A&M University Transportation: TAMU runs its own transportation service to accommodate nearly 70,000 students, staff and faculty.
-This includes buses, shuttles and a bike-share program.
+Texas A&M University Transportation: TAMU runs its own transportation service to accommodate nearly 70,000 students (including the Corps of Cadets), staff and faculty, with routes to RELLIS Campus and Olsen Field at Blue Bell Park.

 Walking/Biking: College Station maintains an extensive and growing system of bike lanes and pedestrian sidewalks, focusing on getting people from Point A to Point B efficiently and safely.